How to protect your bike from theft and what to do it’s stolen

 What precautions to take

-First, it’s important to catalog your bike and register it with your city, Garage 529, and BikeIndex.org.
+First, it’s important to catalog your bike and register it with your city if possible like in Minneapolis, and an online database like Garage 529, and/or BikeIndex.org.
 When cataloging your bike, include photos and make sure to take note of any identifying characteristics like: serial number, size, make, model, year, color scheme, and personal touches.

 Once you’ve cataloged your bike, investing in the proper locking mechanisms will further prevent theft.
 U-Locks are the safest type of bike lock, though they can be heavy, expensive, and awkward to carry.
 Nonetheless, the slight inconvenience is worth it to protect the safety of your bike.